Skip to content

 In other words

-The view is taken that those with a disability suffer from trauma and this can influence behaviour , their wellbeing and emotions.
-By understanding this effect, behaviour therapists encourages a level of freedom so those feel respected, safe and validated.
-Trust and communication is developed where triggers for problematic behaviour is identified and non traumatic interventions are implemented.
+The view is taken that those with a disability suffer from trauma and this can influence behaviour, their wellbeing and emotions.
+By understanding this effect, behaviour therapists encourage a level of freedom so they feel respected, safe and validated.
+Trust and communication is developed where triggers for problematic behaviour are identified and non traumatic interventions are implemented.

 There is no requirement to use restraints or restrictive practices as this would be detrimental to the process.
-Initial avoidance of triggers are used to gain trust.
-Should there be a display of a problematic behaviour, time is given to settle and calm down.
+Initial avoidance of triggers is used.
+If there is a display of problematic behaviour, time is given to settle and calm down.
 Extreme situations may require protection from injury.
 In these cases the child would be protected but never restrained.